CLOSED FOR THE SEASON • Information may be outdated. Add this

 ABOUT THE FESTIVAL

-The Arizona International Film Festival, the longest running and largest film festival in Arizona, celebrates its 24th anniversary in April 2015 and will run from April 14 to May 1 at exhibition venues throughout Tucson.
+The Arizona International Film Festival, the longest running and film festival in Arizona, celebrates its 28th anniversary in April 2018 and will run from April 10 to April 21 at The Screening Room and other exhibition venues throughout Tucson.

 The Festival theme of "Bridging Cultures" provides a way for independent cinema to share images and voices from diverse cultures with Arizona communities.
 Since 1990, the Arizona International Film Festival has screened over 2800 films from 95 countries to 160,000 Arizonans of all ages.